niclasankar/nmea-gps-emulator/README.md

 * [pygeomag](https://pypi.org/project/pygeomag/)
 * [PySide6](https://pypi.org/project/PySide6/)

-In order to use **NMEA Serial** mode correctly, it is necessary to use dedicated serial null modem cable, a virtual serial port or a virtual pipe if running in a virtual machine.
+In order to use **NMEA Serial port output** mode correctly, it is necessary to use dedicated serial null modem cable, a virtual serial port or a virtual pipe if running in a virtual machine.

 On Linux systems you will probably need to change the permissions for the device matching your serial port before running the script.
 ```bash